R3tter/ApiReqRedux/README.md

       const defaultRefreshExceptions = ['logout', 'auth'];
       ```
       So when your request url contains `logout` or `auth` refreshFnc won't call
-    - headers - function that take current state and return array of arrays like this:
+    - headers - function that take current state and return array entries like this:
        ```
        const getHeaders = state => [
          ['Content-Type', 'application/json'],